Texas clinics’ lawsuit over abortion ban ‘effectively over’

 It is likely to further embolden other Republican-controlled states that are now pressing forward with similar laws, including neighboring Oklahoma, where many Texas women have crossed state lines to get an abortion for the past six months.
 The Republican-controlled Oklahoma Senate on Thursday approved a half-dozen anti-abortion measures, including a Texas-style ban.

+Texas’ law leaves enforcement up to private citizens, who are entitled to collect what critics call a “bounty” of $10,000 if they bring a successful lawsuit against a provider or anyone who helps a patient obtain an abortion.

+The Texas law bans abortion after roughly six weeks of pregnancy and makes no exceptions in cases of rape or incest.
+Abortions in Texas have plummeted by about 50% since the law took effect, while the number of Texans going to clinics out of state and requesting abortion pills online has gone up.

-The decision by the Texas Supreme Court turned on whether medical licensing officials had an enforcement role under the law known as Senate Bill 8, and therefore, could be sued by clinics that are reaching for any possible way to halt the restrictions.
+In December, the U.S. Supreme Court decided to keep the law in place and allowed only a narrow challenge against the restrictions to proceed.
+The decision by the Texas Supreme Court turned on whether medical licensing officials had an enforcement role under the law, and therefore, could be sued by clinics that are reaching for any possible way to halt the restrictions.

 But writing for the court, Justice Jeffrey Boyd said those state officials have no enforcement authority, “either directly or indirectly.”

+Republican Texas Attorney General Ken Paxton celebrated the decision that he said renders the lawsuit “essentially finished.”
+Anti-abortion groups, who pushed GOP lawmakers to approve the law, also called it a significant victory.

+“This is a win for thousands of unborn Texans and I’m proud to defend those who do not yet have a voice,” Paxton said.
+“I will fight relentlessly to stop gruesome abortion practices from taking more innocent lives.”

-Texas abortion providers did not immediately comment on the ruling but had already acknowledged they were running out of options and that the law would stay in place for the foreseeable future.
+Texas abortion providers had already acknowledged they were running out of options and that the law would stay in place for the foreseeable future.

-The U.S. Supreme Court has signaled in a separate case out of Mississippi that it would roll back abortion rights, and possibly overturn its landmark Roe v.
-Wade decision, in a ruling that is expected later this year.
+“Because of the U.S. Supreme Court’s repeated refusal to intervene for more than half a year, Texans are living in a state of sustained chaos, crisis, and confusion – and there is no end in sight,” Alexis McGill Johnson, president and CEO of Planned Parenthood Federation of America, said Friday.
+“Tragically, this attack on reproductive freedom now continues uninterrupted in Texas and across the country.”

+Even though the Texas law is more restrictive than any in the country, the future of abortion rights in the U.S. is likely to come down to a Supreme Court decision later this year over a separate case out of Mississippi.
+That one amounts to a direct challenge of Roe v.
+Wade, the landmark 1973 case that affirmed the constitutional right to an abortion.

 Stengle reported from Dallas.